Private Office Market Report: Exclusive insights into the international luxury real estate market. Discover now.

 Who pays the broker's commission?

-With the decision of the Federal Cabinet, the CDU/CSU and the SPD are sending the signal that in the future buyers and sellers of a property will each share the costs of the broker's commission equally throughout the whole of Germany.
+With its decision the Federal Cabinet sent the signal that in the future buyers and sellers of a property will each share the costs of the broker's commission equally throughout the whole of Germany.
 In doing so, the cabinet is abandoning a regulation based on the so-called "buyer pays principle", whereby the party that has commissioned the real estate agent is responsible for paying the agent's fee.
 The decision is intended to strengthen the position of the real estate agent as an intermediary between buyer and seller and to contribute to relieving the burden on real estate buyers in conurbations.

 How high is the agent's commission when buying a property?